Chervonyi Khutir (Kyiv Metro)

 The station is located amidst a woodland and at first was unlikely to have any passengers at all.
-However, there is currently a much greater need for the station because it is right next Kyiv's third depot, Kharkivske, which has been a much-needed acquisition to the line since the mid-1990s, yet due to financial difficulties caused by recessions, construction only began in 2004.
+However, due to the proximity of Kyiv's third metro depot, Kharkivske, there is a greater need for the station.
+This depot had been a much-needed addition since the mid-1990s, but financial difficulties delayed construction until 2004.

 Chervonyi Khutir is also part of much larger plan to have the line snake around the south-eastern districts of Kyiv and then come back up north-westwards towards the new Darnytsia Railway Station and the Darnytsia metro station of the Sviatoshynsko-Brovarska Line.
 In the meantime, the surrounding area will be redeveloped and new housing massivs would justify the station.

 Construction

 Chervonyi Khutir's layout is a pillar bi-span with side platforms, chosen out of simplicity and ease of construction.
 Its main theme would be a light tone and focused on the surrounding nature.
 The walls and central row of pillars are faced with bright beige and yellow marble and the ceiling with fiberglass.

 The station uses a number of solutions for people with disabilities.
 The safety line at the edge of the platform is made of yellow ceramic tactile tiles, which allows people with visual impairments to navigate better.
 The station has nine elevators from the level of the platform to the level of the cash hall and from the underpass to the surface.